heatherbooker/xen-outreachy/README.md

 #### Objective:

-- Use Perceval to analyze Xen's xen-devel mailing lists and Git history.
+- Use Perceval to analyze Xen's xen-devel mailing lists.
-- Store resulting info in Elasticsearch.
+- Store resulting info in Elasticsearch, with messages labeled by thread.
-- Determine branch associated with Git commits, and add this info to Elasticsearch.

 #### Setup: